-In the present complaint, the complainant asks the Tribunal to set aside the President's decision of 25 July 2018 insofar as it concerns the refusal to renew her appointment after 3 April 2017.
-The complainant claims compensation - including through the reconstruction of her career - for the material injury she allegedly suffered owing to the loss of an opportunity, redress for all the moral injury she considers she has suffered, which she assesses at 30,000 euros at least, and the award of

-7,000 euros in costs for the internal proceedings and the proceedings before the Tribunal.
+In the present complaint, the complainant asks the Tribunal to set aside the President's decision of 25 July 2018 in that it maintains her PES document for 2016.
+She also claims compensation for all the injury she considers she has suffered, which she assesses at 25,000 euros at least, and an award of 7,000 euros in costs for the internal proceedings and proceedings before the Tribunal.